 - The ability to interact with other staff on a regular basis.
 NOTE: We do not approve remote work situations for the first semester of internships.

 - An organization (public, private or not-for-profit) that is established.
 NOTE: We do not approve business plan creation for start-up organizations.

 - Remuneration - Graduate students seek paid internship opportunities, although the amount of salary isn't as important as the opportunity to add value.
-In summer 2015, the range was up to $35/hr with an average of $18/hr.
+The typical range is $12-$40/hour, with an average of $20-$25/hr.
 We do have a not-for-profit scholarship program specifically designed for not-for-profits that need an intern, but do not have the funding, consider applying for our Not-for-Profit Internship Scholarship Program.
 Question: Can Internships be unpaid?
 Answer: There is a very strict six point test for assessing whether an organization can offer an unpaid internship.
 NACE (National Association of Colleges and Employers) addresses this question here.

 Internship Program Responsibilities:

 The internship program includes some coursework the student does in conjunction with the internship work they do.
 This coursework basically sets up a framework for a student to set out and monitor achievement of their objectives, goals, strategies, and tactics.
 It also enables a student to reflect upon their learning during the internship.
 A Faculty Internship Advisor(FIA) is assigned to each student/employer.
 The FIA communicates during the term with the employer, makes a site visit midway through the term, and acts as a mentor/advisor for the student.